kform-dev/choreo-examples/greeting/README.md

 # choreo examples

-This exercise will walk through a basic Hello world example.
-The API is already generated
+This exercise will walk through a the Greeing example.
+The API(s)/Resources are already generated

 This exercise will walk through a basic Hello world example.
 The API is already generated